wdi-sg/kopi-tracker/part2.md

 Your roastery has blown up on instagram and you are expanding.

-Your app already tracks what you buy and roast, and the coffees you produce.
+Your app already tracks what you buy and roast, and the kopis you produce.

-You are expanding the app to track which customers buy wich coffees.
+You are expanding the app to track which customers buy which kopis.

 Create a customer model.

-A customer can stock many coffees.
+A customer can stock many kopis.

-A coffee can be carried by many customers.
+A kopi can be carried by many customers.

-For a given coffee (kopi), `/kopi/:id` display all the customers who carry that coffeee.
+For a given kopi, `/kopi/:id` display all the customers who carry that kopi.

-For a given customer `/customer/:id` display all the coffees they stock.
+For a given customer `/customer/:id` display all the kopis they stock.

 #### further
-Sort the customers by the number of coffees they carry, ascending and descending.
+Sort the customers by the number of kopis they carry, ascending and descending.

 Note: The option of ascending and descending sorting should be noted in the query parameter of the request: `/kopi/1?sort=asc`

 #### further
-Sort the coffees by "popularity"- by the number of shops that carry that coffee.
+Sort the kopis by "popularity"- by the number of shops that carry that kopi.